From: Spectra Busters <email@example.com>

 Strom LNG Processing & Exporting Facility Amendment — Approved

 Strom app to relocate to Citrus County giving them access to Sabal Trail pipeline.
 Note Strom will be have facility to produce LNG gas for long term exporting from ST supplied fracked gas or possibly FGS pipeline — which pipeline source do you think they really plan on using? — from fracked natural gas and truck or haul via “bomb” trains this gas 90 miles to Tampa Port for export.

 Again where is the public need or necessity in the Sabal Trail Pipeline?
 There is none.
 Only profits for invested politicians at the risk of our water supply and danger to individual lives as this fracked gas is processed for export and transported on public highways.

-one of them even including Carib’s FE-authorized Martin County LNG export facility that FERC never seems to remember and Sabal Trail never talks about.
+How big is the LNG export gold rush?
+Here are maps of dozens of approved, proposed, and potential LNG export terminals, one of them even including Carib’s FE-authorized Martin County LNG export facility that FERC never seems to remember and Sabal Trail never talks about.

 Update 2015-02-23: Now with the rest of the maps.